 - 4205.1 The official training for the Moguls competition is an inseparable part of the competition.
-The competitors are required to participate. - 4205.2 The official training shall encompass at least three days before the competition, although not necessarily consecutively.
+The competitors are required to participate. - 4205.2 The official training shall encompass at least two days before the competition, although not necessarily consecutively. - USA: There should be a minimum of one hour of official training prior to the start of competition.

-USA: There will be a minimum of one hour of official training prior to the start - USA: There will be a minimum of one hour of official training prior to the start competition. - 4205.3 The Jury may reduce this period if sufficient training is available on one or two days.
-USA: The Jury may reduce competition day training if sufficient training was provided to all competitors on the day before the competition. - 4205.4 On the Moguls competition day the competitors are allowed a minimum of 30 minutes of training before the competition.
-A period will be designated at beginning of training for course inspection after which normal top-to-bottom training can take place:
+4205.3 The Jury may reduce this period if sufficient training is available on one or two days.

+USA: The Jury may reduce competition day training if sufficient training was provided to all competitors on the day before the competition.

+4205.4 On the Moguls competition day the competitors are allowed a minimum of 30 minutes of training before the competition.
+A period will be designated at the beginning of training for course inspection after which normal top-to-bottom training can take place.